Unlock Your Best Pace: How Muscle Fiber Types Shape Running Training

 2. Why It Matters for Runners

-• Running economy – Slow‑twitch fibres are metabolically efficient.
-A 2022 study reported a 7.8 % difference in economy between slow‑twitch dominant runners and their fast‑twitch counterparts – a larger effect than the first generation of carbon‑plate shoes.
+• Running economy – Slow‑twitch fibres work with remarkable efficiency.
+A 2022 study found a 7.8 % difference in economy between runners dominated by slow‑twitch versus those with more fast‑twitch—that exceeds what the first generation of carbon‑plate shoes delivered.

-• Speed and power – Fast‑twitch fibres give you the final kick.
-Sprint work, hill sprints and high‑intensity intervals recruit these fibres, which in turn improves the power of each stride, even for long‑distance runners.
+• Speed and power – Fast‑twitch fibres supply that final kick.
+Sprint work, hill repeats, and high‑intensity intervals activate these fibres, boosting stride power even for distance runners.

-• Recovery & injury – Strong glutes and hip extensors (largely fast‑twitch) protect the knees.
-A mix of fibre recruitment reduces over‑use of any single muscle group and lowers injury risk.
+• Recovery & injury – Strong glutes and hip extensors, largely fast‑twitch, defend your knees.
+Drawing on multiple fibre types prevents excessive load on any single muscle and reduces injury risk.

 Practical Application: Self‑Coaching with Personalised Pace Zones